digitranslab/jumpstart/docs/versioned_docs/version-2.16.0/marketplace/marketplace_overview.md

 - **[Plivo](/docs/marketplace/plugins/marketplace-plugin-plivo)**

 :::info For Plugin Developers
-Refer to the **[Plugin Development guide](/docs/contributing-guide/marketplace/marketplace-setup)** to learn how to create plugins for the ToolJet Marketplace.
+Refer to the **[Plugin Development guide](/docs/contributing-guide/marketplace/marketplace-setup)** to learn how to create plugins for the JumpStart Marketplace.
 :::